nationalarchives/ds-booking-experience/README.md

 [Version 0.0.4](iterations/0.0.4.pdf) was concluded on 25 November in preparation for a stakeholder meeting.

 ## Feedback which has not been addressed

-### Version 0.0.6

-* **Filter place availability up front:** allow users to filter availability (so that they can see if there's a suitable place for them)
-* **Hold a place:** allow users to hold a place (once they have identified a suitable place)
-* **Allow document orders to be edited:** this would allow document orders to be edited before submission to document services
-* **Ordering up to 24 documents is problematic:** it could be misleading since it is only available to users who are making multi-day visits

 ### Version 0.0.5